 Prior to joining Tauzin Consultants in 2013, Michael spent several years in various government affairs roles, working for both a trade association and a prominent lobbying firm.
 He has also interned for multiple congressional offices, including the Senate H.E.L.P.
 Committee’s Health Policy Office.
 Michael is an alumnus of Penn State University, where in 2008 he earned a B.A. in Political Science.
 In 2013, he received an M.A. in Governmental Studies from Johns Hopkins University.
 Michael is a native of Boston, Massachusetts.

-Roger “Aidan” Adams serves as Congressman Tauzin’s Scheduler and Executive Assistant.
+Roger “Aidan” Adams serves as Congressman Tauzin’s Assistant.

 Prior to joining the firm in 2019, Aidan managed a congressional campaign in 2018 and worked as a field director for another congressional campaign in 2016.
 In 2017 he was a community organizer in his home state of Wyoming.
 He has interned for two members of Congress and began his career in politics in 2012 when he served as an organizing fellow on a presidential campaign.
-Aidan graduated from George Washington University with a B.A. in political science and is now pursuing his M.P.S. in Political Management at GW.
+Aidan graduated from George Washington University with a B.A. in political science and later an M.P.S in political management.